seqscope/NovaScope/docs/installation/requirement.md

 # 3. Configure Python Environment

-If you already have an existing python environment with all required packages (see `./installation/py39_req.txt`), skip 3.1.
+If you already have an existing Python environment with all required packages (see `./installation/py39_req.txt`), skip 3.1.

-## 3.1 Create a New Environment
+## 3.1 Create a New Python Environment

 ```
 pyenv=<path_to_python_environment>